-Here students partner up, sit side-by-side, read and discuss the books from their book boxes.
-Reading to a partner is a student favorite because they are able to choose texts and share their thinking and learning with a buddy.
-It’s a meaningful center that requires little or no prep from me!
+Here students partner up, sit side-by-side, read and discuss the texts from their book bins.
+Partner reading is a student favorite because they are able to choose texts and share their thinking and learning with a buddy.
+It’s a meaningful center that requires very little prep!

-Another great form of Reading to Someone is Partner Plays.
+Another great form of Partner Reading is Partner Plays.
 These plays written by Kristin (A Teeny Teacher) provide meaningful, purposeful, and engaging fluency practice.
 Kids love them because the story topics are so relevant to them.
 My students literally cheer (and beg to read them at recess) when I bring a new set out for partners to use.
-This center is easy to differentiate because the plays are leveled to best match students reading level.
-The plays do take a little prep work up front (perfect for a parent volunteer) but I have used them year after year!
+The plays do take a little prep work up front (perfect for a parent volunteer) but can be used year after year!
 You can take a closer look at all of the partner plays here.

 Another engaging literacy activity is Write the Room Differentiated Sentences.
 My friends love to grab a clipboard and move around the room looking for sets of sentences that match the picture on their recording sheet.
 Students are accountable for picking the “good fit” sentence they are able read independently.
 Again, since this is a consistent station in our classroom, I don’t have to spend instructional minutes each week “teaching” the procedures and expectations for this task.

 Get the Yearlong Write the Room discounted bundle here!